vmaudgalya/my-dotfiles/README.md

 ----------------------------------------------

 #### Testing
-The `install.sh` script was last tested on macOS Big Sur on Jan 26, 2021.
+The `install.sh` script was last tested on macOS Ventura 13.2.1 on Feb 14, 2023.

 ----------------------------------------------